What is a Family Visa?

 - EEA family members

 These different types fall under different categories of visa law.
-For example, Partner and Spouse Visa UK applications are made under the FL M route and dependent children and partners fall under the PBS route (which varies depending on the person being accompanied to the UK, e.g a Tier 2 worker or a Tier 4 student.)
-UK Family Visit Visas fall under the ‘Standard Visitor’ category.
+For example, Partner and Spouse Visa UK applications are made under the FL (M) route and dependent children and partners fall under the PBS route (which varies depending on the person being accompanied to the UK, e.g a Skilled Worker Visa or a Student Visa) UK Family Visit Visas fall under the ‘Standard Visitor’ category.
 EEA Family Permits come under EEA law rather than UK law.

 Some of these categories are long-term, and others are temporary.
 Spouse and Partner, Ancestry, and Dependent Visas are all eligible for ILR.
 Each visa type also has its own set of requirements, application processes, costs and lengths of stay.